MartinTichovsky/cypress-interceptor/README.md

 __You should not be using `cy.intercept` together with Interceptor.
 Interceptor is using `cy.intercept` to catch all requests and if you rewrite the global rule, you can destroy the logic for catching requests and Interceptor may not work.__

-By default only requests with resource type in ["document", "fetch", "script", "xhr", "websocket"] are logged.
+By default only requests with resource type in ["document", "fetch", "script", "xhr"] are logged.
 If you want to log another types like images, CSS, etc., set `resourceTypes` of [cy.interceptorOptions](#cyinterceptoroptions).

 In almost all methods is a route matcher ([`IRouteMatcher`](#iroutematcher)) which can be string or RegExp ([`StringMatcher`](#stringmatcher)) or an object with multiple matching options.
 For more information about matching options explore [`IRouteMatcherObject`](#iroutematcherobject).